-But collaborating is not as easy as it sounds, as Landry is quick to point out.
+But collaborating is not as easy as it sounds, as Landry was quick to point out.

-“Sometimes it can take as long as 24 months,” Landry concedes.
-"Now, if you’re dealing with a large-scale company, whether it’s a chicken or seafood processor, those projects can be pushed a little faster because they’re in the retail space or they’re doing it for a foodservice distributor.
+“Sometimes, it can take as long as 24 months,” Landry conceded.
+“Now, if you’re dealing with a large-scale company, whether it’s a chicken or seafood processor, those projects can be pushed a little faster because they’re in the retail space or they’re doing it for a foodservice distributor.
 But, overall, I’d say it’s 12 to 18 months on average.”

-Add that to the estimated 75% of new product launches that fail within the first four years, according to a 2017 McKinsey study.
+To make matters worse, a McKinsey and Co. study revealed that 75% of new product launches fail within the first four years.
 So how can companies overcome this challenge?
 One way, according to Landry, is product placement.

 Challenges and Trends

 One of the biggest challenges Landry’s R&D team faces is sourcing ingredients.
-He admits they can be a lot harder to find than most people realize.
-And it’s not easy to find the right supplier to provide those ingredients.
+He admitted that they can be a lot harder to find than most people realize.
+And it’s not always easy to find the right supplier to provide those ingredients.

-“Let’s say a customer wants a Ricardo Pepper or a Peruvian Pepper,” he says.
-"What is the volume needed?
+“Let’s say a customer wants a Ricardo Pepper or a Peruvian Pepper,” he said.
+“What’s the volume needed?
 Say you need 500 pounds of that particular powder.
-You have to do the research and find what ingredient supplier has that particular pepper in the form you need it: dried, for example.”
+You have to do the research and find which ingredient supplier has that particular pepper in the form you need it: dried, for example.”

-That challenge isn’t going away anytime soon; food industry trends are cropping up with higher frequency.
+That challenge isn’t going away anytime soon; shifts in food industry trends are cropping up with higher frequency.

-“Change in the food industry is coming faster than we saw 20 or even 10 years ago,” Landry says.
-"There’s nothing to do but try to keep up.”
+“Change in the food industry is coming faster than we saw 20 or even 10 years ago,” Landry said.
+“There’s nothing to do but try to keep up.”

-One recommendation for brands is to take a more analytical and strategic approach when selecting industry trends to implement.
-It’s a matter of deciding what you’re going to chase vs. this is interesting, but a non-starter.
+One recommendation is to take a more analytical and strategic approach when selecting industry trends to pursue.
+It’s a matter of deciding what you’re going to chase vs. this is exciting but a non-starter.

 The rising popularity of alternative proteins is a prime example of an emerging trend that broke into the mainstream.

-“It’s crazy to think about what kind of protein we’re going to use tomorrow,” Landry says.
-"Will it be bug protein, or will it be a plant-based protein?
-We joke about it, but at the end of the day, the new trend is non-meat protien, and it’s going to be here for the next ten years, so let’s start thinking about it now.
+“It’s crazy to think about what kind of protein we’re going to use tomorrow,” Landry said.
+“Will it be bug protein, or will it be a plant-based protein?
+We joke about it, but at the end of the day, the new trend is non-meat protein, and it’s going to be here for the next 10 years, so let’s start thinking about it now.
 We’ve had many discussions internally, and we’re looking at different proteins, and as the company grows, we’ll have to adapt as well.”

-One secret to Southeastern Mills’ success is the company's culture.
+One secret to Southeastern Mills’ success is the company culture.

-“We pride ourselves on a culture of collaboration across all departments,” Landry says.
-"Sometimes we have a lot of people in the room discussing things, and we get a lot done because everybody has a different perspectives.
-Especially with regulations constantly changing, the regulatory department must be innovative, too.
+“We pride ourselves on a culture of collaboration across all departments,” Landry said.
+“Sometimes we have a lot of people in the room discussing things, and we get a lot done because everybody has a different perspective.
+Especially with regulations changing constantly, the regulatory department must be innovative too.
 Culture is everything.”

 Landry couldn’t be happier with the business, and he’s excited about the future.